My Inaugural Kayak Trip with Talaysay Tours

 Our entire 3-day adventure was so full of incredible experiences: stunning landscapes, delicious food, captivating stories, joyful laughter, and beautiful connection to nature and each other.

 Launching from and returning to the Backeddy in Egmont holds a special place in my heart after many cherished dive trips with dear friends.
-I’m forever grateful to my team at Talaysay Tours, and to my co-guides Blythe and Trent, for their expertise, amazing communication skills, and awesome vibes.
+I’m forever grateful to my team at Talaysay Tours for allowing me to add this kayak trip to my repertoire of fond memories.
+I wish to extend a heartfelt thank you to the owners of Talaysay Tours, Candace and Talaysay Campo, for trusting in my skills and experience to help guide this journey and to my co-guides Blythe and Trent for their expertise, amazing communication skills and awesome vibes!
+I can’t wait for the next trip!

 About the Author